LucianaOA/Sprint-of-Books/_posts/2023-12-11-how-women-rise.md

 categories: [Growth]
 image: assets/images/16.jpg
 ---
-How Women Rise: Break the 12 Habits Holding You Back from Your Next Raise, Promotion, or Job
+How Women Rise: Break the 12 Habits Holding You Back from Your Next Raise, Promotion, or Job.

 ## Special formatting